Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 resistance of the soil fabric to root entry is high and that vertical cracks and planes of weakness for root entry are absent or widely spaced.
-Root restriction is inferred for a continuously cemented zone of any thickness; or a zone >10cm thick that when very moist or wet is massive, platy, or has weak structure of any type for a vertical repeat distance of >10cm and while very moist or wet is very firm (firm, if sandy), extremely firm, or has a large penetration resistance.
+Root restriction is inferred for a continuously cemented zone of any thickness; or a zone >10 cm thick that when very moist or wet is massive, platy, or has weak structure of any type for a vertical repeat distance of >10 cm and while very moist or wet is very firm (firm, if sandy), extremely firm, or has a large penetration resistance.
 Chemical restrictions, such as high extractable aluminum, manganese and/or low extractable calcium, can also be considered but are plant-specific.